LitePT: Lighter Yet Stronger Point Transformer: Related Work

 \textbf{Positional Encoding in Point Cloud Transformers.} Attention does not take into account spatial layout; therefore, positional encoding plays an important role in Transformers.
 PTv1~\cite{zhao2021point} and PTv2~\cite{wu2022point} employ relative positional encoding (RPE), where an MLP encodes relative positions between points.
 Stratified Transformer~\cite{lai2022stratified} and Swin3D~\cite{yang2025swin3d} use contextual relative positional encoding (cRPE), which maintains three learnable look-up tables for the $(x,y,z)$ axes that are computationally rather inefficient.
 OctFormer~\cite{wang2023octformer} and PTv3~\cite{wu2024point} employ conditional positional encoding (CPE)~\cite{chu2021conditional}, which is implemented via a convolutional layer preceding each attention module.
 CPE improves efficiency, but introduces a substantial number of learnable parameters.
 Here, we adapt rotary positional embedding (RoPE)~\cite{su2024roformer} to point cloud learning, a parameter-free module that offers both efficiency and strong empirical performance.

 \textbf{Hybrid Models.} Convolution is by design capable of capturing local features, whereas Transformers excel at modelling long-range dependencies.
-In the vision domain, since the introduction of the Vision Transformer~\cite{dosovitskiy2020image}, numerous studies have explored the integration of convolutional operators with attention for efficient image analysis~\cite{wu2021cvt,mehta2021mobilevit,tu2022maxvit,xu2021vitae,guo2022cmt}.
+In the vision domain, since the introduction of the Vision Transformer~\cite{dosovitskiy2020image}, numerous studies have explored the integration of convolutional operators with attention for efficient image analysis~\cite{wu2021cvt,mehta2021mobilevit,tu2022maxvit,xu2021vitae,guo2022cmt,dai2021coatnet}.
 Similarly, in the 3D point cloud field, several works have investigated hybrid architectures that combine the strengths of convolution and attention.
+DyCo3D~\cite{he2021dyco3d} augments Sparse U-Net with a bottleneck Transformer to capture long-range context.
 Stratified Transformer~\cite{lai2022stratified} reports that a KPConv~\cite{thomas2019kpconv} block provides substantially stronger local features than attention.
 Superpoint Transformer~\cite{robert2023efficient} leverages a lightweight PointNet~\cite{qi2017pointnet} to encode geometrically-homogeneous superpoints.
 PointConvFormer~\cite{wu2023pointconvformer} and KPConvX~\cite{thomas2024kpconvx} augment convolution kernels with attention to improve feature modelling.
-Following 2D vision, a similar hybrid design has been employed in ConDaFormer~\cite{duan2023condaformer}, which adds two sparse convolution blocks before and after each attention module to better capture local structure.
+ConDaFormer~\cite{duan2023condaformer} adds two sparse convolution blocks before and after each attention module to better capture local structure.
 We note that PTv3~\cite{wu2024point} is also arguably a hybrid model, as it utilizes sparse convolutions as positional encoding, which account for the majority of its trainable parameters.
-While prior hybrid models typically adopt a U-Net structure, they \emph{do not} vary the layer design along the hierarchy.
-Their hybrid designs contain convolution and attention, but assemble them into a fixed block structure that repeats uniformly throughout the hierarchy.
-In the present work, we rethink hybrid design from a multi-scale perspective and decouple convolution and attention, allowing for the selective use of each at different hierarchy levels to exploit their complementary advantages.
+Another common design paradigm applies a sparse U-Net for feature extraction followed by a task-specific Transformer decoder~\cite{yang2023pvt,schult2023mask3d}.
+In contrast to prior works, which typically employ a uniform hybrid block repeated across the hierarchy, we rethink hybrid design from a multi-scale perspective and decouple convolution and attention, allowing for the selective use of each at different hierarchy levels to exploit their complementary advantages.